For a limited time, Digital Authority Partners is offering a FREE content & SEO audit to IT companies and marketers interested in assessing the...

 Financial services marketing refers to the collective use of marketing tactics employed by marketers in the financial services sector to attract new customers or retain existing ones.

 This is the advice we give to all our customers, and, of course, there’s a lot of details that goes into each strategy.
-But we also believe strongly in helping any financial marketer out there do their job well.
-Which is why we decided to share our strategies with everyone out there.
+But we also believe strongly in helping any financial marketer do their job well, which is why we decided to share our strategies.

 We recognize that not all financial companies are currently in a position to implement every single tactic detailed below.
 But we wanted to have a bluebook of excellence when it comes to creating amazing experiences and brilliant marketing techniques that every financial marketer should aspire to in 2019.

 So we’ve structured this article in a simple way.
 For every tactic below, we touch on the following:

 - Why it’s important

 - Statistics backing up investment in the strategy

 - Tangible examples for you to implement in 2019